Biratnagar

-The city is home to the Biratnagar Jute Mills, the first large-scale industry of Nepal.
+The city is home to various large and medium scale industries including the Biratnagar Jute Mills, the first large-scale industry of Nepal.
 Besides being considered as the industrial capital of Nepal, the city has contributed actively to the Nepalese democracy movement by being the birthplace of five prime ministers of democratic Nepal.
 The latter claim is also evident from the fact that the first labor strike leading to the anti-Rana movement started from Biratnagar.

 Modern-day Biratnagar serves as an entry point to eastern Nepal as well as north-eastern India.
 It is the second Nepalese city, after Janakpur, to have a connection with the Indian Railways and the only city other than Birgunj to operate an integrated check post (ICP) on the Indian border.

+Mayors

 History

 In 1914, Colonel Jit Bahadur Khatri, the then district governor, laid the foundations of modern Biratnagar by moving the hospital, post office, prison and the customs, land registry, forestry and auditor offices to Gograha Bazaar from Rangeli, the then district capital of Morang.

-Recorded history of Biratnagar dates back to beginning of the 7th century, when King Mung Mawrong Hang came to prominence in the terai lands of Limbuwan (present-day Sunsari, Morang and Jhapa area).
+The recorded history of Biratnagar dates back to the beginning of the 7th century, when King Mung Mawrong Hang came to prominence in the terai lands of Limbuwan (present-day Sunsari, Morang, and Jhapa areas).
 He cleared much of the forest area in present-day Rangeli, east of Biratnagar, and built a town there.
 He named his Kingdom Morang after his name and rose to power.

 The old name of Biratnagar was Gograha Bazaar.
-The ruins of temples, palaces and ponds are scattered in a vast area to the south of the current city, in Vedhyari, Buddhanagar.
-The preservation of this heritage has been a major problem citing the encroachment by newcomers into the city.
+The ruins of temples, palaces, and ponds are scattered in a vast area to the south of the current city, in Vedhyari, Buddhanagar.
+The preservation of this heritage has been a major problem citing the encroachment of newcomers into the city.